abodthedude25/AI_RacingCar/README.md

-in the name of god

-conda FB_VIRTUAL Virtual environment is used activate then run main.py
+conda FB_VIRTUAL Virtual environment is used activate then run "python main.py"

 libraries:
 pygame